AyeAreEm/chat-web/README.md

 index.ejs => index page with javascript that loads links for chat rooms

 room.ejs => room page for chat rooms

+PageNotFound.ejs => on 404 error, it shows this file

 ## server.js
 ```javascript